-This power plant located in Texas has the world's largest post-combustion CO2 capture system.
-It has been operating since 2017, when it was retrofitted with a 1.4 Mtpa (Mega-ton-per-annum) CO2 capture facility (Ref.
+This power plant located in Texas has the world's largest post-combustion CO_2 capture system.
+It has been operating since 2017, when it was retrofitted with a 1.4 million tonnes CO_2 /year capture facility (Ref.
 15).
-CO2 is sent to an off-site oil field.
+CO_2 is sent to an off-site oil field.
 In Summer 2020, the Petra Nova carbon capture power project went offline due to low oil prices following on the Covid-19 pandemic.